Mathematics

 Recently, I bought a copy of The Authoritative Translation of Isaac Newton’s, The Principia, Mathematical Principles of Natural Philosophy, by I Bernard Cohen, Anne Whitman and Julia Budenz.
 Isaac basically invents Calculus in the book.
 I figure that if anyone can teach me mathematics, it’s Isaac Newton.

 I read most of the Principia and still don’t understand calculus.
 Most of it was incomprehensible.
 Book 1, which I presume is were Isaac first described calculus, was incomprehensible.
 Book 3 was a little more understandable.
 I could understand planets orbiting the sun and influencing each other.
-I didn’t really understand the math.
+I still did not really understand the math.

-I figure that reading the books and writing these stories will help me understand the math.
+Reading the books and writing these stories will help me understand the math.
 I’m probably going to have to do some math problems.
-I asked ChatGPT a bunch of question and have made several stories with the answers.
+I asked ChatGPT a bunch of questions and have made several stories based on the answers.
 I’ll learn a lot about math by editing and polishing the stories.

 Part of the problem is knowing what questions to ask.
 Were do I start?
 What are the important questions?
 I’ve studied math quite a bit over the years.
 I’ve got to figure out what story the numbers are telling.
 Stories are interesting.